General Information Florida Made Lures Carolina Made Lures Al. Foss Lures Heddon Lures Pier Baits

 Winter Park, Florida - 1960's - 1970's

-Many of the wooden lures made by Jack J. Kelly were inspired by the work of Jim Pfeffer.
-This Kelly Banana bait is very similar to a Jim Pfeffer Banana lure.
+Many of the wooden lures made by Jack J. Kelley were inspired by the work of Jim Pfeffer.
+This Kelley Banana bait is very similar to a Jim Pfeffer Banana lure.

 Mad Man Charlie Kirk